 How search engines work

 Content on the internet is made up of ‘code’.
 To beginners, code might look like something out of The Matrix.
 Luckily, much of it is easy to understand.

 Learning basic HTML and CSS helps with SEO.
+We recommend Sololearn for free coding lessons.
 But in this guide, all you need to know is these elements form content.